Hunterston Brooch: Possible origin

+Such brooches were worn by rulers or gifted by the ruler to people of importance.
+The Hunterston brooch evidences power and wealth in the Viking Age.

 The Hunterston brooch may have been made at a royal site, such as Dunadd in Argyll, though is more likely to have been made in Ireland, especially as its pseudo-penannular form is typical of Irish brooches, whereas the truly penannular form remained usual in Pictish brooches.
 On the other hand, its style is closely comparable to a terminal fragment of a penannular brooch found in Dunbeath in 1860 which probably was made in Scotland; craftsmen may have travelled across the area using the locally popular forms.
 Lloyd and Jennifer Laing feel it was probably made in Dalriada, and the Museum of Scotland say "The style of the brooch has Irish parallels, while the filigree resembles metalwork from England.
 The brooch was probably made in western Scotland where the two traditions were joined, or perhaps in Ireland by a craftsman trained in foreign techniques."

-Construction

-The brooch has a complex construction typical of the most elaborate Irish brooches.
-Panels of filigree work were created separately on gold trays, which were then fitted into the main silver-gilt body.
-On the reverse four panels of silver-gilt were also inserted; as in other examples like the Tara Brooch the decoration on the reverse uses older curvilinear "Celtic" motifs looking back to La Tène style Insular Celtic decoration, though on the Hunterston Brooch such motifs also appear on the front.
-The brooch was worn by rulers or gifted from the ruler to people of importance.
-The Hunterston brooch showed power and wealth in the Viking age.